essif-lab/framework/docs/terms/pattern-terminology.md

 Here is a visual representation of this pattern, using the following [notations and conventions](../notations-and-conventions#pattern-diagram-notations):

 <img
-  alt="Conceptual model of the 'Duties-and-rights' pattern" src={useBaseUrl('images/patterns/pattern-duties-and-rights.png')}
+  alt="Conceptual model of the 'terminology' pattern" src={useBaseUrl('images/patterns/pattern-terminology.png')}
 />

 :::info Editor's note